 If you want to skip the months and pain it took me to learn to create a decent printable, learn from an expert.
 Once you know HOW to create them, you will need to search Facebook groups for places to market your work.

-Check out this course called Printables Crush to learn everything you need to know to create printables so you can start making money quickly!
+Check out this course from experienced 6-figure blogger Tracie Fobes to learn everything you need to know to create printables so you can start making money quickly.

 Don’t Stop Until You Find Your Perfect Homeschool Mom Job

 Pick one of these jobs, watch a free webinar or sign up for a free e-course.
 Take action in some way to move forward in your search for the perfect job for you.